tsividis/vgdl/fMRI_README.md

 Don't touch the `games` collection!

+Depending on how old the dump is, might have to also do:

+    db.plays.createIndex({ start_time: 1 })

 To edit games, use the [jsVGDL](https://github.com/yl3506/heroku_vgdl) repo (ask Yichen for access) --
 - Make sure in `app.js`, we are connecting to the local Mongo server (look for `mongoose.connect` around line 142, should connect to localhost)
 - follow readme.txt to start NodeJS server
 - go to `http://127.0.0.1:3000/admin` (p: cocosciiscool) to edit games
 - as sanity check, maybe stop mongo server and make sure it stops working (so we don't accidentally end up editing live games for the online experiment)

+On NCF cluster, start it on an interactive node (make sure to create appropriate directory with `mongod.conf`, which should also be configured properly -- see `mongod-ncf.conf` in this repo):

+    mongod --config /ncf/gershman/Lab/scripts/VGDL/mongodb/mongod.conf --fork

+Type `hostname` in command line to figure out hostname and use it to connect to it from other nodes and jobs.

 fMRI Human Play